 Character Dining at Disney World

 One of the most memorable experiences for families with young children at Disney World is a meal with beloved Disney characters.
 The key to getting in with your kiddos favorite folks is to book early.
 Reservations open 180 days in advance and the most popular spots sell out within minutes.
 Miss your opportunity?
-Check back with the reservations department close to the date of your stay to see if there are any last minute cancellations.
+Check back with the park reservations department close to the date of your stay to see if there are any last minute cancellations.
 Sharlene Earnshaw, Trekaroo

 How to Maximize your Time for a One Day Visit

 Believe it or not, you can actually see and do a lot with just one day at Disney World, but you need a good strategy and Disney trip planner to fit it all in.
 First of all, it helps to stay on property.
-Not only does that give you access to Disney’s Extra Magic Hours, you can also book your Fast Passes 60 days before your arrival.
+Not only does that give you access to Disney’s Extra Magic Hours, you can also book your Disney World tickets and Fast Passes 60 days before your arrival.
 Also, if you want to visit multiple parks, you will need to purchase a Park Hopper ticket.

 Plan on starting your day early, it helps to arrive before rope drop at the first park, and take some time to plan your day in advance using the My Disney Experience app.
 Booking restaurant reservations in advance and using the app to grab new Fast Passes once you have used your third pass will minimize your wait times.
 Of course, if you really want to maximize your time, you can book a Disney VIP tour to get unlimited Fast Passes and VIP concierge services in planning, routing, and facilitating your day.
 Tamara Gruber, We3Travel